101 Cooking For Two

 Pro Tips:

-2. Adjust the heat by the type of salsa, and you can use Monterey Cheese instead of Monterrey Jake Cheese.
+2. Adjust the heat according to the type of salsa.
+You can use Monterey cheese instead of Monterey Jake cheese.
 You can also adjust the cumin to taste.

 To adjust the recipe size:

 Publisher note: Originally published March 2, 2010.
-It was first published in the third month of this blog, and maybe 50 people saw the first post.
-It was republished in 2013, so time to update again.
-It was updated with expanded options, refreshed photos, and a table of contents to help navigation.
+It has been updated with expanded options, refreshed photos, and a table of contents to help navigation.

 The Girls with their new bunny babies.